Prince527GitHub/Prince527-FNF-Mod/USER-README.txt

+THIS IS FOR YOU LITTLE CUNTS WHO KEEP SUGGESTING IT IN THE DISCORD FUCK YOU

+outsiders who haven't seen the chaos in the discord server deserve this more then you, and i'm writing this for 3 reasons
+1. bulby literally won't
+2. to shut the little cunts up
+3. to make it easier for people to actually use this shit

 CUSTOM CHARACTERS:
 1. Go to the "custom_chars" folder in the images folder
 2. Create a folder named whatever you want your character named